faceki/faceki/README.md

 **Overview**

-FACEKI is a Facial Recognition authentication platform & KYC.
-We create safer, more accessible user experiences for all.
+FACEKI is a Facial Recognition authentication platform & KYC,Free Identity verification companies, We create safer, more accessible user experiences for all.
 It's a highly secure cloud-based cross-devices technology.
 Which can be integrated easily with any online platforms, websites, and apps to provide them with a powerful facial recognition login capabilities.
 FACEKI aim is to make login to accounts seamless, simple and more secure than ever.

  <br>
 **Note** : We have provided sample APP_KEY, APP_ID, and image URLs in the sandbox.
 Please replace with your keys / images during development.